Tommy Crawshaw

 Thomas Henry Crawshaw (27 December 1872 – 25 November 1960) was a professional footballer who played almost his entire League career with Sheffield Wednesday.
 Crawshaw was a centre-half whose career lasted from 1894 to 1909 during which time he played a total of 492 games in all competitions, scoring 27 goals.
 Crawshaw has gone down in the annals of Sheffield Wednesday as one of the key figures in the early history of the club.
 In the late 19th and early 20th centuries he appeared in The Wednesday side which lifted the FA Cup on two occasions and won the Football League First Division title twice.
 He is the only Sheffield Wednesday player to win two FA Cup winners medals with the club.
 He appeared for the England national football team on ten occasions.

 Playing career

-Tommy was born on in Sheffield and was brought up in the Park Hill area of the town along with his brothers Percy and George.
+Tommy was born in Sheffield and was brought up in the Park Hill area of the town along with his brothers Percy and George.
 Both of his brothers played football with Percy appearing nine times for Wednesday while George played for Worksop Town for many years.
 Tommy Crawshaw's early football was played with local clubs Park Grange and Attercliffe, in 1893 he moved to play for Heywood Central in the newly formed Manchester Football League and his good form attracted the attention of Sheffield Wednesday.
 Crawshaw signed for Wednesday on 24 April 1894 as a replacement for the long serving Billy Betts.